 You can also configure TLS between Kafka brokers and clients by applying TLS encryption to the listeners of the Kafka broker.
 TLS is specified for external clients when configuring an external listener.

 Strimzi components and Kafka clients use digital certificates for encryption.
 The Cluster Operator sets up certificates to enable encryption within the Kafka cluster.
+You can provide your own server certificates, referred to as Kafka listener certificates, for communication between Kafka clients and Kafka brokers, and inter-cluster communication.

 A TLS Certificate Authority (CA) issues certificates to authenticate the identity of a component.
 Strimzi verifies the certificates for the components against the CA certificate.